ThorSummerall/learn-co-sandbox/CLI_Pokedex/notes.md

   - runs through the website and gathers it for the pokemon class
 - pokemon
   - stores the info of each pokemon
+  - stats stores the different stats as an array. don't wanna do individual variables and stuff, would get too big.

 each pokemon has this info saved and stored into an hash
 - Generation